NEW Keystone Grants

 2. Significance, including previous/supporting data

 ( Please note that it is expected that the grant recipient will become technically knowledgeable as regards all aspects of techniques required for the research.
-If any aspects are outsourced in part to a laboratory or technician then detail as to how the grantee will accomplish this should be included in the application package.)
+If any aspects are partially outsourced to a laboratory or technician, details on how the grantee will manage this should be included in the application package.)

 4. Environment including laboratory support and mentoring in techniques, if needed